Send Events to the Alexa Event Gateway

 To send a proactive event to Alexa or an asynchronous response to a previous directive, you send an event from your device cloud to the Alexa event gateway.

-Alexa.ChangeReport interface is the most common proactive event that your skill sends to the Alexa event gateway.
-For details about change reporting, see Understand State and Change Reporting.
+Alexa.ChangeReport event is the most common proactive event that your skill sends to the Alexa event gateway.

 Event gateway access flow